aymanoski69/RT-RedditFakeNewsClassifierPipeline/README.md

 --------------------------------------------------------------

-⚠️WARNNING : you need to create your own dashboard in grafana at port "3000:3000" and install the plugging for Cassandra
+⚠️WARNNING : you need to create your own dashboard in grafana at port "3000:3000" and install the plugging for Cassandra.

 Need to use your own reddit api credentiales